-Since there is a distinct seasonality associated with the critical life periods of certain species, seasonality shall be taken into consideration during project review and approval.
-Seasonality and critical life cycle stages are identified in ADF&G publications.1 Thus, it may be possible that uses and facilities may be appropriate within areas designated Habitat if the seasonality criteria are satisfied by including mitigating measures in project design.
+There is a distinct seasonality associated with the critical life periods of certain species; seasonality shall be taken into consideration during project review and approval.
+Seasonality and critical life cycle stages are identified in various publications.3 Thus, it may be possible, through consultation with ADF&G and other agencies, that uses and facilities be found appropriate within areas designated Habitat if the seasonality criteria are satisfied by including mitigating measures in project design.

-Upland uses that are not consistent with the types of uses associated with the approved designation or are not authorized in the management intent statement for a specific unit and that, if permitted, would result in the degradation of the resource(s) associated with areas designated "Ha", are to be considered incompatible with the plan's management intent and, specifically, with the "Ha" designation.
+Uses not consistent with a plan designation or not authorized in a management intent statement and that, if permitted would result in the degradation of the resource(s) within areas designated "Ha", are to be considered incompatible and are not to be authorized.
 Degradation of the resource might result from actions involving one or more of the following factors: dredging, filling, significant compaction of vegetation and sediment, alteration of flow patterns, discharge of toxic substances, or disturbance during sensitive periods.
 If there is a question as to whether a use would be appropriate or whether it would degrade a listed resource, DNR shall consult with ADF&G in making the determination of initial incompatibility.